coin-or/coin-or.github.io/pages/developer/developer_introduction.md

-By default, whatever branch you check out will be set up to "track the remote," meaning that you can sync changes from the same branch in the remote repository (on COIN-OR's Git hub repo) and publish your changes to that branch.
+By default, whatever branch you check out will be set up to "track the remote," meaning that you can sync changes from the same branch in the remote repository (on COIN-OR's GitHub repo) and publish your changes to that branch.
 The normal flow of development would thus be to first checkout the `master` branch (if not already done).
 ```
 git checkout master
 ```
 After checking out `master`, make some changes, then commit them.
-Comitting in git is different than in SVN in that SVN commits all changes by default, whereas git only commits what you tell it to.
+Committing in git is different than in SVN in that SVN commits all changes by default, whereas git only commits what you tell it to.
 The first step is then to `add` the files whose changes should be committed.
 Following this, you then `commit`